hanachanX/ImageFileEditing/README.md

 For those using AUTOMATIC1111, please associate /stable-diffusion-webui/venv/Scripts/pythonw.exe and Image.pyw in the stable-diffusion-webui folder as default programs and run them.
 Creating a shortcut for Image.pyw and placing it on the desktop will make it more convenient.

-Python.exe Image.py

-or obtain Image.exe from the Google Drive below.
+or obtain Image.exe from the Google Drive below.(Howeve this Executable file is Version 1.7)

 # Function Description #
 This app is a tool for managing files created in large quantities by StableDiffusion (AUTOMATIC1111).
 It also has simple image editing functions.
 It does not work on Mac.
 It extracts image generation information embedded in PNG files.
 It is a fast and efficient image viewer.
 Unwanted works can be deleted with the Delete key.
 You can send image files to your favorite folder using the right arrow key.
 You can switch images using the up and down arrow keys.
 The information of the source folder and destination folder, once loaded, is recorded in a file and will be automatically loaded in subsequent sessions.